NeoResearch/nep-distributed-payments/simplePrototype/simplePrototype.md

 All steps are registered in the blockchain and the owner of the Contract would not be able to steal funds and do not reward.

-Current, as will be seen during the next steps, there is not standard for this procedure.
+Current, as will be seen during the next steps, there is not a standard for this procedure.
-Even it does not require any current additional functionality, we propose a new standard for this type of **Distributed Payments**, which would surely help light wallets to perform all steps accordingly.
+Even it does not require any current additional functionality, we propose a new standard for this type of **Distributed Payments**, the [`nep-distributed-payments`](https://github.com/neo-project/proposals/pull/45), which would surely help light wallets to perform all steps accordingly and in an efficient manner.

 ## Simple steps to be followed on the [NeoCompiler Eco](https://neocompiler.io):